mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 "What is this drug we're giving them?"

 "Kanosin," I said, slowly rinsing the syringe in a basin of ocean water.
+I pulled the plunger out to fill it and pushed it again to empty.

-"Why are you using a narcotic to treat injuries and hypoxia?"
+"Why are you using a narcotic on injuries and hypoxia?"

 "Because it works."